Spray Foam Insulation provides building envelope insulation and air sealing

 Inversely, closed-cell spray polyurethane foam, or ccSPF, is composed of a closed cell structure which creates a rigid, hard foam when applied.
 Due to its rigid nature, in some instances, ccSPF can structurally enhance a building frame.
 The smaller cells of ccSPF trap an insulating gas referred to as a ‘blowing agent.’
 The blowing agent has a lower thermal conductivity than still air, therefore increasing the R-value.
 Per inch, the R-value of typical closed-cell foam ranges from R5.8 to R6.9.
 Similar to ocSPF, ccSPF is also non-permeable to air, making it ideal for use as an air-barrier material.
 However, unlike ocSPF, ccSPF is non-permeable to water, making it ideal for applications in which the building envelope could be exposed to excessive amount of moisture.

-OCP’s ABAA award-winning spray foam installation team, can design, integrate, and install both open-cell and closed-cell spray foam to create an air-barrier for your building enclosure, ultimately stopping the uncontrolled flow of air into and out of the building enclosure.
-The end result is an energy-efficient building envelope.
+OCP’s ABAA award-winning spray foam installation team can design, integrate, and install both open-cell and closed-cell spray foam to create an air-barrier for your building enclosure, ultimately stopping the uncontrolled flow of air into and out of the building enclosure.